Daham-Mustaf/PostGis-Running-on-Docker_andJava-JDBC/README.md

    DROP VIEW IF EXISTS viewXyz;
    // Retain original attributes, but also create a point and y CREATE VIEW viewXyz AS
-   SELECT x, y, z, ST_MakePoint(x,y)
+   SELECT x, y, z, ST_SetSRID(ST_MakePoint(x,y), 4326)
    FROM xyz;
 ```
-The `ST_MakePoint` function takes the input of two numbers to create a PostGIS point Any time there is an update to the table to add a new record with x and y values, the view will populate a point, which is really useful for data that is constantly being updated.
+The `ST_MakePoint()` function takes the input of two numbers to create a PostGIS point Any time there is an update to the table to add a new record with x and y values, the view will populate a point, which is really useful for data that is constantly being updated.
+with `ST_SetSRID()` We can declare our spatial reference system in the view, The spatial reference system identifier (SRID) allows us to specify the coordinate system for a given dataset.